 Custody visitors assist the Police by helping to ensure that they are providing the service that is expected of them.

 They can also help in the management of police performance by pointing out problems that may have occurred which could have implications on policy, training, communications or just the daily running of the Police Custody Centres.

-The Suffolk Independent Custody Visiting Scheme Annual Report 2017-18 (PDF, 2MB) summarises what the visitors have been doing over the last year.
+The Independent Custody Visiting Scheme Report 2020-21 (PDF, 5MB) summarises what the visitors have been doing over the last year.

 How are Custody Visitors appointed?

 To be an Independent Custody Visitor you are asked to complete an application form, and if your application is successful you will be invited to attend an interview.

 If successful, you will be appointed and receive initial and on-going training in respect of legal and procedural matters.
 As a visitor you will be expected to visit a Police Investigations Centre approximately once a month along with another Independent Custody Visitor, as visits are always made in pairs.